ChaitanyaPramod/blog/_posts/2018-03-25-demystifying-butterknife.md

   overlay_filter: 0.2
   caption: "Photo: [Peter Lewis](https://unsplash.com/photos/1L_m0MpmpEM)"
 ---
-Reading source code, especially of programs and libraries you use, is quite useful in understanding how it is built.
-Sometimes, it’d be helpful if one can explain how code is structured and how to deconstruct it.
-Here is my attempt at writing down my thoughts on Butterknife code, which can potentially help new developers.
+As an Android developer, you're surely heard of Butterknife, may be even used it in countless projects yourself.
+Have you ever wondered what is behind the magical API of Butterknife.
+In this post, we unveil the magic and deconstruct its code.

 ***

-In this post, we will be uncovering the magic and provide a commentary on the library.

 Butterknife is majorly composed of three pieces
 * [annotations](#annotations)